 Drugs and targets were also found for four other neglected disease organisms: Trypanosoma brucei, Trypanosoma cruzi, Leishmania major, and Chlamidia trachomatis.

-The author describes a method to compute the discrimination threshold criterion for a given genome which is used to separate sequences that are target candidates from those that are not.
+The author describes a method to compute the discriminant threshold criterion for a given genome which is used to separate sequences that are target candidates from those that are not.

-As more organisms are added to the database, a taxonomy emerges from the discrimination thresholds that serve as a distance metric between pathogen genomes and target sequences.
+As more organisms are added to the database, a taxonomy emerges from the discriminant thresholds that serve as a distance metric between pathogen genomes and target sequences.

+The discriminant threshold may help identify similarities between organisms that may suggest interpolations of missing genomic data for organisms for which complete genomic data is not available.
+In this investigation, Only 3% of the number of ORFs found in Trypanosoma brucei were found for Trypanosoma cruzi.
+Nevertheless, the discriminant threshold computed for Trypanosoma cruzi is similar to that of Trypanosoma brucei to 4 decimal places, suggesting that missing information for Trypanosoma cruzi might be predicted from genome information from the more completely sequenced species Trypanosoma brucei.

 This platform provides a way to choose candidate drugs without knowing the identity of the pathogen if the pathogen’s genome can be obtained.

-The discriminant threshold may help identify similarities between organisms that may suggest interpolations of missing genomic data for organisms that do not have complete genomic data available.

 This platform provides methods for ranking preference for a target by similarity, by mechanism, or by other molecular criteria provided by the ChEMBL database.